NaoiseGaffney/BookRepository/README.md

 * The font used throughout the Book Repository is Raleway, provided by Google Fonts.
 It's an easy-to-read font on all device/screen sizes and is comfortable to read over long periods of time.
 * The 4 error handlers handle the unfortunate incidents where a user/reader goes astray, or an internal issue has occured.
 The error handlers provide a means to get back to the Member's Page or Sign Out, as well as an apology for the incident and an explanation of what has occured and potentially why.
 * The Book Repository logo is easily recognisable and simple in its design.
 It's a stack of books with the text, "Book Repository".

+### Design Details
+This section describes the visual components in detail, and with examples, to clarify their design and purpose.

 #### Typography
 ![Book Repository Typgraphy: Raleway Font](documentation/Raleway%20Font.png)